CST438-Group8/Project-1/README.md

   * Hangman now increments with number of losses from user - RishabhPatel04
 * **Overall Improvement In App**
   * Major fixes/implementation to stability, naviagation, themes, and UI - noegutierrez1

+### Features We Didn't Get To Implement
+* **Smaller Hangman Within Game**
+  * Originally our plan was to create a form of hangman inception, where the user would have a main hangman that can have up to 6 body parts before losing the game.
+There would be 6 levels of trivia for the 6 body parts of the main hangman, each level would have their own hangman that a user can get up to 6 questions wrong before losing that level of trivia.
+If they were to get 6 questions wrong, then that would be a body part added to the main hangman.
+* **Reward System**
+  * We wanted to give incentive to continue playing the game, wanting the user to feel a sense of achievement for each level they succeded in.
+We had planned to give users the option to customize their main hangman with diferent styles of cosmetics from the different categories/genres of trivia we offer on our app.
+You win a level of trivia, you get a cosmetic based on that genre, and it would be like that for easy, medium, hard, and the different categories.